CtrlK

 Completeness

 Clearly answers both 'what' (Stimulus controller fundamentals with specific topics listed) and 'when' ('Prefer this skill when the request is primarily about Stimulus APIs and controller design independent of a specific Hotwire domain').
-Also explicitly delineates boundaries by naming other skills for adjacent concerns.
+Also explicitly delineates boundaries by listing when to use other skills instead.

 3 / 3